OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 #### Spray
 Spray gliders use the pumped Sea-Bird 41CP, which is slightly different from the Glider Payload CTD.
 The differences are largely in the packaging and plumbing.

+On Spray, the SBE 41CP is mounted on the dorsal side of the aft wet bay.
+Sampling is only during the ascending phase of each dive when the glider's angle of attack provides clean flow to the intake.

 (slocum)=
 #### Slocum
 On slocum gliders, an adaptation of the GPCTD, the Slocum Glider CTD, is installed beneath a wing on the lateral side of the glider.